 - TV series seasons are loanable for 3 weeks

-- Renewals - You are allowed 2 renewals on items - You are only granted these renewals if the item has not been requested by another patron.
-Renewals can be made online by logging into your account or over the phone.
+- Automatic Renewals - All OFL items are allowed 2 automatic renewals - These renewals are granted 3 days before the item is due and the renewal will only go through if the item has not been requested by another patron.
+You can check the item renewal status through your account or by calling the library.

 You can request items to be reserved for you

 - When placing a hold, you have the option of which library you would like to pick it up.

 - Once your request has come in and you are notified via email, phone or mobile text, you will have 7 days to pick up the item